clarin-eric/oai-harvest-manager/README.md

 # Running the Application

 There are no installation instructions to speak of: simply unpack the above package into wherever you like.
+Be sure the system can find java however.
 The deployment package contains a script to start the app, `run-harvester.sh` (for Unix systems including Mac OS X; we can add a Windows batch file if anyone wants it).
 The simplest usage is:

 ```run-harvester.sh config.xml```